- What is the Edge rewards program?

 Edge Leaderboards FAQ

-- Log in, select the Edge menu in the game lobby and click Opt In To Leaderboards… to open the opt in dialog
+- Log in, select the Rewards menu in the game lobby and click Opt Out Of Leaderboards… to open the opt out dialog

-- Log in and visit your personal Edge Status page in My Promotions, open the Monthly Edge LBs tab and click OPT IN to Leaderboards
+- Log in and visit your personal Edge Status page in My Promotions, open the Monthly Edge LBs tab and click OPT OUT of Leaderboards

 Log in, access the My Promotions section and open the Monthly Edge LBs tab on your personal Edge Status page.
 Your current position will be shown above whichever leaderboard you choose to display.

-If you opt in mid-month and hold an Edge status level for least a portion of the month, all of your play during that month will be taken into account for the purposes of the leaderboards.
+If you have previously opted out of Edge Leaderboards, but decide to opt in mid-month, all of your play during that month will be taken into account for the purposes of the leaderboards.

 Yes – only wins are counted and losses do not detract from your score.
 Each win counts, not the net result; players can only gain points and can’t lose points.